My first

 experienced anything quite like it.
 The band's records have never had quite

-the same visceral impact on me, but they are still a trip.
+the same visceral impact as that show, but they are still a trip.
 Butthole music -

 especially their initial releases - challenged the most basic assumptions of